target/pod-reaper/README.md

 These environment variables build a label selector that pods must match in order to be reaped.
 Use them the same way as you would `EXCLUDE_LABEL_KEY` and `EXCLUDE_LABEL_VALUES`.

+## Logging
+Pod reaper has two logging messages.
+It logs the pod name and a detailed reason for a reap (determined by the rules) when attempting to reap a pod.
+It also logs a pod name and an error when a pod fails to be deleted.
+There are race conditions that may result in pods failing to delete such as the pod terminating on its own or another process/reaper killing the pod.

 ## Implemented Rules

 ### Chaos Chance